 The Master of Arts in Italian program stresses the study of literature and culture.
 We emphasize Italianistica (Italian Studies), and individual authors from the Middle Ages to the present.
 The history of Italian literature is taught through linguistic and thematic development in relation to larger European and extra-European contexts.
-Close textual analysis that includes the study of stylistics, rhetoric, semantics, and syntax are a part of graduate seminars, but courses naturally provide useful background knowledge related to topics in art, history, music and philosophy.
+Close textual analyses that includes the study of stylistics, rhetoric, semantics, and syntax are a part of graduate seminars, but courses naturally provide useful background knowledge related to topics in art, history, music, and philosophy.
 The M.A. program requires students to deepen their knowledge of genres and literary periods, which they undertake in courses taught in Italian.
 This fact enables them to reach superior language competency in spoken and written Italian.
 Many of our graduates teach in secondary schools and community colleges or continue their studies for the Ph.D.

 Admission to the Program

 Applicants must have a minimum GPA of 3.0 and a B.A. in Italian or its equivalent.
 Those without this degree may be admitted conditionally and asked to complete additional units in consultation with the graduate advisor.